Hexa-lore/Hexa-lore/README.md

 <p align="center">As an imaginative individual, there is a plethora of ideas that I can't do with just a pen and paper.
 A reason why technology's transformative power has always intrigued me.
 Making the impossible possible.
 Hence, I became data-driven, result-driven and detail-oriented.
 I love showing my abilities as an individual but thrive even more with a team.</p>

-<p align="center">I love cats :cat2:, I enjoy playing Monster Hunter, and melt my heart by reading.</p>
+<p align="center">I love cats :cat2:!
+I enjoy playing Monster Hunter!
+Most of all I love reading horror stories.</p>

 <p align="center">
 <a href="https://app.daily.dev/hexalore"><img src="https://api.daily.dev/devcards/v2/lOYY3FBkVyjcBki4opzB3.png?type=wide&r=n1g" width="652" alt="Hexalore's Dev Card"/></a>